needle-tools/ar-simulation/Readme.md

 - if your scene feels to dark / does not use environment lighting, make sure "Auto Generate" is on in Lighting Window or bake light data.
   (spherical harmonics simulation will only work if the shaders are aware that they should use it)
 - ARFoundation 4 logs warnings in Editor:
-  "No active UnityEngine.XR.XRInputSubsystem is available.
-Please ensure that a valid loader configuration exists in the XR project settings."
+  ``No active UnityEngine.XR.XRInputSubsystem is available.
+Please ensure that a valid loader configuration exists in the XR project settings.``
   We have no idea what that means, [Link to Forum Thread](https://forum.unity.com/threads/warnings-in-editor-when-using-custom-xrsystem.908852/)
 - ARSimulation currently has a dependency on XRLegacyInputHelpers that isn't needed in call cases; we will remove that dependency in a future release.